rocicorp/replicache/contributing.md

   * For our client-side software, this is bad practice because we frequently run in-process with our users and we will crash them too!
   * For our server-side software, this is bad practice because we will lose any other requests that were also in-flight on that server.
   * There are other types of software in which crashing early and often may be more appropriate, but for consistency and code reuse reasons we generally avoid crashing everywhere.
-* Use log levels consistently:
+* We use three log levels.
+Please employ them in a way that's consistent with the following semantics:
    * **ERROR**: something truly unexpected has happened **and a developer should go look**.
       * Examples that might be ERRORs:
          * an important invariant has been violated